Kaylee McKeown: Background

-Kaylee McKeown was just 15 years old when she joined her older sister Taylor on the Australian Dolphins swim team.
+Kaylee McKeown was 15 years old when she joined her older sister Taylor on the Australian Dolphins swim team.
 She was one of the youngest members.
 She currently trains with the Griffith University swim group with Michael Bohl as her coach.

 Career

 When she was 15 years old, McKeown competed at the 2016 Junior Pan Pacific Swimming Championships, held in August in Maui, Hawaii, United States, winning the gold medal in the 200 metre backstroke with a time of 2:10.01 and the bronze medal in the 100 metre backstroke with a time of 1:01.01.

-The following year, McKeown competed in the women's 200 metre backstroke event at the 2017 World Aquatics Championships.
+The following year, McKeown competed in the women's 200 metre backstroke event at the 2017 World Aquatics Championships, placing fourth in a World Junior Record time of 2:06.76.
+McKeown earned her first senior international medal for swimming the heats of the mixed medley relay, in which Australia placed second in the final.

 As a 16-year-old the next year, she was the youngest woman on the Swimming Australia roster for the 2018 Pan Pacific Swimming Championships.
+McKeown placed fifth in both the 100 metre and 200 metre backstroke events.

+McKeown earned her first senior individual medal at the 2019 World Aquatics Championships with a silver medal in the 200 metre backstroke event.

+In 2020, McKeown broke her first World Record in the short course 200 metre backstroke event, swimming a time of 1:58.94 at the Australian Championships.

+2020 Summer Olympic Games

 Leading up to the 2020 Summer Olympics, McKeown was the fastest swimmer in the 200 metre individual medley but withdrew from the event to concentrate on the backstroke.
+McKeown broke the world record in the 100 metre backstroke event at the 2021 Australian Swimming Trials swimming a time of 57.45.

-She won the 100 metre backstroke at the 2020 Tokyo Olympics setting a new Olympic record of 57.47 seconds.
+McKeown won the 100 metre backstroke at the 2020 Tokyo Olympics setting a new Olympic record of 57.47 seconds and becoming the first Australian woman to win a backstroke event at an Olympic Games.
+She also won the 200 metre backstroke event in a time of 2:04.68, and swam the backstroke leg on the gold medal winning women's medley relay.